 - Complex oral solids

-Sandoz is the pioneer and global leader in biosimilars - follow-on versions of biopharmaceuticals following patent expiry - with three marketed medicines accounting for approximately half of the total biosimilar market segment in the combined markets of North America, Europe, Japan and Australia.
+Sandoz is the pioneer and global leader in biosimilars - follow-on versions of biopharmaceuticals following patent expiry - with three marketed medicines accounting for approximately half of the total biosimilar market segment in the combined markets of the US, Canada, EU, Japan and Australia.

 - Human growth hormone Omnitrope

 - Anemia medicine Binocrit

 The biopharmaceutical field is an excellent example of how Sandoz collaborates with other Novartis divisions, leveraging expertise in modeling, simulation and therapeutic areas (particularly oncology), and sharing analytical platforms.

 The introduction of biosimilars in the EU has already led to significant savings for patients and payors.
 The latest study by the IGES Institute in Berlin estimates that healthcare systems in eight EU countries can save up to EUR 33 billion by 2020 through the introduction of biosimilars.

 The number of therapeutic areas covered by biosimilars is expected to increase steadily over the next decade.